brotatotes/bht-automation/bht gen 1/Galatians/Chapter 4/Galatians 4 12 bht.md

 3. "Paul reminds the readers of the happy relation which existed between them at his first visit, where they showed him the most tender affection and were ready for any sacrifice."

 ### Archibald T Robertson:
-1. "Be as I am" - This imperative command encourages believers to strive to become like the writer, who is likely the apostle Paul.
-It implies a call to imitate his character, faith, and devotion to Christ.
+1. "Be as I am" - The imperative form of this phrase emphasizes the ongoing process of becoming like the author.
+It suggests a continuous transformation and growth in character and behavior.

-2. "Keep on becoming as I am" - This phrase emphasizes the ongoing nature of the transformation process.
-It suggests that believers should continually grow and develop in their faith, never ceasing to pursue a deeper likeness to Christ.
+2. "He will not give them over" - Despite his fears, the author is determined to guide and support the readers in their journey of becoming like him.
+He will not abandon them or leave them to their own devices.

-3. "He will not give them over, afraid though he is" - Despite the writer's fears and concerns, he remains committed to guiding and supporting the believers.
-This highlights the writer's unwavering dedication to their spiritual growth and well-being, even in the face of challenges and uncertainties.
+3. "Afraid though he is" - The author acknowledges his own fears and vulnerabilities, but he does not let them hinder his commitment to helping others.
+This shows his courage and dedication to the readers' spiritual development.

 ### John Gill:
 1. "Be as I am, and do as I do, 'because I was as you are'."